How to Check Your Social Security Disability Status

 How to Check My Social Security Disability Benefit Amount

 To prepare your finances for Social Security benefits, you should check to see what your monthly payment amount may be from the SSA.
 You can use the SSA’s criteria to calculate monthly benefits for SSI and SSDI recipients to determine this.

 A person’s earning record determines their SSDI benefit amount.
 People who have worked longer generally receive larger monthly benefits.
 In 2023, the maximum monthly benefit for SSDI recipients is $3,627.
 Few people actually receive this amount each month.
 Those that do are often near retirement age.

 SSI benefits for eligible individuals in 2023 max out at $914 monthly.
 For eligible married couples, the maximum benefit is $1,371.
 Countable income will be subtracted from that amount for each month that you have income other than SSI benefits to support your needs for food or shelter.

 How Long Will it Take for My Disability Claim to Be Processed?

-- How serious your medical condition is.
-Conditions which plainly meet the medical requirements provided by the Listing of Impairments, such as having a limb amputation or documented organ transplant, are more likely to be quickly approved than conditions which are not immediately apparent.
+Unfortunately, there’s no cut-and-dried answer to that question.
+The processing time for each individual claim can vary dramatically due to factors such as how serious your medical condition is.
+Conditions which plainly meet the medical requirements provided by the SSA’s listing of impairments, such as having a limb amputation or documented organ transplant, are more likely to be quickly approved than conditions which are not immediately apparent.
 On a similar note, applicants with advanced terminal conditions like cancer may be approved for expedited claims processing through the SSA’s Compassionate Allowances program.

 Generally speaking, most applicants can expect to receive a definitive yes or no answer within 90 to 120 days, or about three to four months.
 If you haven’t heard back — or if you’re simply curious about where your application stands — it’s time to check the status of your claim.